number0/SonicRunway/README.md

 TODO:

+- Expand library of patterns.

 - Improve FFT visualization.

-- Try an RMS-based onset detection -- perhaps combined with beat detection?

-- Experiment with TouchOSC input.

-- Replace SrTime concepts with regular floats and ofGetElapsedTime?
-  (maybe doesn't matter anymore, given recent fps refactoring)

-- Provide a generic UI widget for graphing a buffer.
-Allow patterns to publish these values for debugging.

-- Replace binary 'onset' and beat detection with something fuzzier -- perhaps a few band-pass filters piped into RMS?

-- Make Fft and other filters automatically adjust to global volume level.

-- Hook up a second station and figure out how to broadcast to multiple boards.
+- Improve RMS detection

+- Make ArtNet broadcast to 2 universes to cover all LEDs

+- Add ability to create, name and delete presets.
+  Store them with the src?

-- Design master pattern controller to switch between patterns.
+- Design master pattern controller to switch between presets.

 - Fix up gamma correction -- look at other libraries to implement mapping to LED color space.